I2Tunimib/semTParser/README.md

 1. **Log Analysis**: The tool reads the specified log file in reverse to find the most recent GET_TABLE operation
 2. **Operation Extraction**: Extracts all operations between the last GET_TABLE and the first SAVE_TABLE entry
-3. **Processing**: Parses and categorizes operations (RECONCILIATION, EXTENSION, etc.) with detailed JSON parsing of additional data
+3. **Processing**: Parses and categorizes operations (RECONCILIATION, EXTENSION, MODIFICATION, etc.) with detailed JSON parsing of additional data
 4. **Code Generation**: Creates a timestamped Python file with:
    - Integration with SemT_py package for API interactions
    - Table loading code for the specified CSV file using pandas
    - Reconciliation operations with specified reconcilers and columns
    - Extension operations with properties and extenders
+   - Modification operations with specified modifiers and properties
    - Authentication and token management setup
    - Dataset and table management functionality